-Wildlife top 7: What to look out for this summer on the Lizard
+Wildlife top 7: What to look out for at the moment on the Lizard

 Now summer is here at last there’s no better place to spend time outdoors than around Lizard Point with its wealth of wildlife and protected habitats.
 To help make the most of your visit we’ve compiled this short guide to seven species that represent this diversity, and hope it will be useful for nature lovers of all ages and experience.
 Some of them will be easy to spot, but with others binoculars or a telescope will help with identification.
 Patience may be needed as animals and birds don’t always turn up when and where expected—it’s often just being in the right place at the right time.